nxext/nx-extensions/docs/docs/stencil/generators.md

 Type: `string`

-A directory where the project is placed
+A directory where the project is placed.

 #### skipFormat